joungmin-choi/DeepMicroGen/README.md

 * Python packages : numpy, pandas, os, sys

 ### Installation
+To install the above requirments, please run below commands in the terminal :
 ```
 pip install tensorflow==1.8.0 # For CPU
 pip install tensorflow-gpu==1.8.0 # For GPU